-Examples of good work from all aspects of School and non-school life are shared and celebrated, e.g., outstanding writing through our Laureate awards, Mathletics and Times Table Rockstars winners, Readers of the Week, etc. Work is also added to the Head's WOW board which sits outside her office for all to see.
+Examples of good work from all aspects of School and non-school life are shared and celebrated, e.g., outstanding writing through our Laureate awards, Mathletics and Times Table Rockstars winners, Readers of the Week, etc.

 SurbiTed, SurbiTom and SurbiFred teddy bears are awarded to classes who keep their classrooms and cloakrooms tidy each week, as well as those that turn lights and interactive screens off to save electricity.